Growing Amaryllis in a Jar

 Plant the bulb, or place the potted bulb in a warm place with direct light since heat is necessary for the development of the stems.
 The ideal temperature is 68 to 70 degrees F. Water sparingly until the stem appears, then, as the bud and leaves appear, gradually water more.
 At this point, the stem will grow rapidly and flowers will develop after it has reached full growth.

-Bulbs will flower in 7-10 weeks as a general rule.
+Bulbs will flower in seven to ten weeks as a general rule.
 In winter the flowering time will be longer than in spring.
 Set up your planting schedule between October and April with this in mind.
-To achieve continuous bloom, plant at intervals of 2 weeks for stunning color in your home or garden.
+To achieve continuous bloom, plant at intervals of two weeks for stunning color in your home or garden.

-Leaf Growth and Development: continue to water and fertilize as normal all summer, or for at least 5-6 months, allowing the leaves to fully develop and grow.
-When the leaves begin to yellow, which normally occurs in the early fall, cut the leaves back to about 2 inches from the top of the bulb and remove the bulb from the soil.
+Leaf Growth and Development: continue to water and fertilize as normal all summer, or for at least five to six months, allowing the leaves to fully develop and grow.
+When the leaves begin to yellow, which normally occurs in the early fall, cut the leaves back to about two inches from the top of the bulb and remove the bulb from the soil.

-Bulb Storage: clean the bulb and place it in a cool (40-50 deg.
-F), dark place such as the crisper of your refrigerator for a minimum of 6 weeks.
-Caution: Do not store Amaryllis bulbs in a refrigerator that contains apples, this will sterilize the bulbs.
-Store the bulbs for a minimum of 6 weeks.
+Bulb Storage: clean the bulb and place it in a cool (40-50 degrees F), dark place such as the crisper of your refrigerator for a minimum of 6 weeks.
+Caution: Do not store Amaryllis bulbs in a refrigerator that contains apples; this will sterilize the bulbs.
+Store the bulbs for a minimum of six weeks.

-Plant Again: after 6 weeks you may remove bulbs whenever you would like to plant them.
-Plant bulbs 8 weeks before you would like them to bloom.
+Plant Again: after six weeks you may remove bulbs whenever you would like to plant them.
+Plant bulbs eight weeks before you would like them to bloom.

 Amaryllis planting and care instructions are property of Amaryllis Bulb Company and republished with permission.